michael-sumner/go-make-things/content/articles/2023/2023-04-24-tips-on-running-a-community.md

 Early on, when have not that many members, you’ll likely need to stoke conversation by asking provocative questions and encouraging participation.

 Like a good fire, once the community gets going, that starts to take care of itself.

+## Don’t jump in to respond to questions too early

+While it’s important for you to have a strong presence, don’t jump in to respond to questions too early before others have had a chance.

+Once the "perceived expert" responds, conversation can often die on the vine, stifling the community and making it more of an _Ask Me Anything_ forum with everything directed at you, rather than a group of people helping each other.

+## Tag relevant people

+Conversely, if conversation _isn’t_ happening, don’t be afraid to jump in with some loose thoughts, and tag some folks you think might also have valuable perspectives to share.

+> I think Web Components might be a good choice her, but @AwesomeMember has done this kind of thing a lot more than I have. @AwesomeMember, what do you think?

+## Anything else?

+Have you run a community before?
+Are you part of one now?
+Anything you'd add to this?

+[Send me an email](/about/) and let me know!